marcomaza92/chikamichi/ROADMAP.md

   - find the file `webpack.mix.js` in the project's root.
 That will be you configuration file for Laravel Mix (Webpack).
 Refer to: https://laravel.com/docs/5.5/mix for more details
   - run `npm run dev` or `npm run production` depending on your needs
   - Don't forget to add `mix.browserSync('your-site-or-proxy:your-port');` in the `webpack.mix.js` file to enable **hot reloading**.
 To activate it run `npm run watch`
+  - Verify you have Python installed (Yes, you read that right :facepalm:) (Be sure is Python 2.7, OMG)
+  - `npm install` will break in Windows.
+You will need to download `win32-x64-59_binding.node` from here: https://github.com/sass/node-sass/releases